sydturn/ContactsManager/README.md

 # ContactsManager

 **Application Description:**<br/>
-This is a simple CRUD Application that allows users to add, edit, delete and list-view contacts.
+This is a simple CRUD Application that allows users to add, edit, delete and list/view contacts.

 **Warning:**</br>
 Please note that the rich text editor on the edit page loads slowly in <b>CHROME</b> if the content size is too large (if you've added pictures or videos).